R if…else Statement

 }

-Only one statement will get executed depending upon the test_expressions.
+Only one statement will get executed depending upon the test expressions.

 x <- 0